 What is Bibim Guksu?

-The only cooking process is for the noodles, which can be simply prepared in less than 5 minutes (3 minutes being the actual cooking time).
-It also calls for a handful of ingredients that should be already in your kitchen.
+The only cooking process is for the noodles, which can be simply prepared in just 3 minutes, and it calls for a handful of simple pantry ingredients, making it my go-to meal for the summertime.
 Here is a list of ingredients you will need:

 - Prepare the soft-boiled egg in advance.
 You can also serve a hard-boiled egg as well, but I find that soft-boiled eggs which are boiled for 8 minutes (for large eggs) are the perfect addition to these noodles.

 - Be creative with the fresh toppings!
 My personal favorite is cucumber and kimchi, but any fresh vegetables (ones you usually put in your cold salads) will complement the noodles very well.

 And that’s it!
 I hope you enjoy this easy and delicious recipe, and please leave me a comment below or message me on Instagram if you have any questions.
 Happy cooking!

 For visual instructions, please refer to the video tutorial above (you will need to disable AdBlock if you are on your computer!).

 - Creamy Egg Sandwich

 - Stir-Fried Kimchi Udon Noodles